 - Singing with Sinatra – Excellent beginners guide to learning Sinatra.

-- TitusD Sinatra – Step by step beginners tutorial for Sinatra.
+- TitusD Sinatra (broken link) – Step by step beginners tutorial for Sinatra.

 - Sinatra Usage Examples – Great set of examples for how to use Sinatra in code snippets.